-A horizontal rectangular tricolor with equally sized deep saffron at the top, white in the middle and India green at the bottom.
-In the center is a navy blue wheel with twenty-four spokes, known as the Ashoka Chakra.
+A horizontal rectangular tricolour with equally sized deep saffron at the top, white in the middle and India green at the bottom.
+In the centre is a navy blue wheel with twenty-four spokes, known as the Ashoka Chakra.
 The flag is based on the Swaraj flag designed by Pingali Venkayya.

 Jana Gana Mana

 Jana Gana Mana by Rabindranath Tagore was officially adopted by the Constituent Assembly as the Indian national anthem on 24 January 1950.

 द्राविड़ उत्कल बंग।

 विंध्य हिमाचल यमुना गंगा,

 जय जय जय जय हे!